n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.convertkit.md

     Refer to the [Copper credentials](https://docs.n8n.io/integrations/builtin/credentials/copper/) for guidance on setting up authentication.

 !!! note "Examples and templates"
-    For example, usage and templates to help you get started, take a look at n8n's [Copper integrations](https://n8n.io/integrations/copper/){:target="_blank" .external-link} list.
+    For usage examples and templates to help you get started, take a look at n8n's [Copper integrations](https://n8n.io/integrations/copper/){:target="_blank" .external-link} list.

 ## Basic Operations